-Steve will be participating in a variety of birding festivals as part of promoting the May release of his new book, The Peterson Reference Guide to Woodpeckers of North America.
+Steve is participating in a variety of birding festivals, conferences and meetings to give presentations on birding and as part of promoting the release of his book, The Peterson Reference Guide to Woodpeckers of North America.

-April 8–10, OREGON:: Harney County Migratory Bird Festival.
+4/5-8: Harney County Migratory Bird Festival (tour leader)

 Stephen and Christine have teamed up to create new videos for their tours, using photos and video clips from previous visits to these destinations, and compiling them in the editing software, Camtasia.